yildizphd/yildizphd.github.io/_pages/about.md

 My work has been published in peer-reviewed journals, including *International Relations* and *European Studies Review*.
 Additional research is currently under review at the *European Journal of Political Research*, and another manuscript has been revised and resubmitted to *Interface*.

-My graduate education and research have been generously supported by the Graduate School, the Goberdhan Bhagat Award Endowment, and the Dwight Tays Scholarship at the University of Mississippi; the University of Padova and the Veneto regional government; and the European Union through the Erasmus+ Traineeship Grant.
+My graduate education and research have been generously supported by the Graduate School, the Goberdhan Bhagat Award Endowment, and the Dwight Tays Scholarship at the University of Mississippi; the University of Padova and the Veneto regional government; and the European Union through the Erasmus+ Study Abroad and Traineeship Grants.